WSU-Capstone-2017/GOMC-Website/Prototypes/prototype-1-2/readme.md

 - Custom Color Palette

-&nbsp; &nbsp; &nbsp; &nbsp; &nbsp; Color Palette selected and implemented in a plug and chug fashion
+&nbsp; &nbsp; &nbsp; &nbsp; &nbsp; Color Palette selected and implemented as per client's request

-- Same content as current static site
+- Features previous content from static site

-&nbsp; &nbsp; &nbsp; &nbsp; &nbsp; Prototype  renders the same data as the original app
+&nbsp; &nbsp; &nbsp; &nbsp; &nbsp; Prototype features all the old content and then some

-- Deployed at EC instance

-&nbsp; &nbsp; &nbsp; &nbsp; &nbsp; Page is up live at the domain listed here (placeholder)

 - New menu scheme following idea of Aiming for optimality for search engines and user focus